Macquarie Island is one of Australia's remote subantarctic islands...

-I have visited this island twice on subantarctic expeditions with Orion Cruises, and will return with Ponant.
+I visited this island on subantarctic expeditions with Orion Cruises, in the early noughties.

 Macquarie Island sits at 54 degrees latitude, right on the Antarctic or Polar front.
 The island is long and thin along a north-south axis, being 5km wide and over 30km long, and over 12,700 hectares in size.
 But what people don't expect is the height.
 It is made up of a plateau several hundred metres in height, with the highest peak being Mt.
 Hamilton, at over 430 metres.
 The island is located at the end of a chain of islands coming off the south west of New Zealand, and is south-east some 1,460 kilometres off Hobart.